openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: The diagram does not illustrate all the optional features of this specification.

-Note: The usage of the Request URI as defined in [@!RFC9101] does not depend on any other choices made in the protocol extensibility points, i.e., it can be used in the Same Device Flow, too.
+Note: The usage of the Request URI as defined in [@!RFC9101] does not depend on any other choices made in the protocol extensibility points, i.e., it can be used in the Same-Device Flow as well.

 !---
 ~~~ ascii-art